helix-collective/hx-deploy-tool/docs/userguide/simple-example.md

 }
 ```

-The sample [hx-deploy-tool.json](https://github.com/helix-collective/hx-deploy-tool/blob/master/docs/templates/example_deploy.json) that is included in the hx-deploy-tool release has descriptive values, or you can read more about using it [here]()
+The sample [hx-deploy-tool.json](https://github.com/helix-collective/hx-deploy-tool/blob/master/docs/templates/example_deploy.json) that is included in the hx-deploy-tool release has descriptive values, or you can read more about using it [here //todo](https://helix-collective.github.io/hx-deploy-tool/)

 Copy the executable binary that you downloaded as part of the latest release to a suitable folder for execution.

 The configuration file is expected at ../etc/hx-deploy-tool.json, releative to where you place the binary.
 You specify an alternate location and name for this file using a `HX_DEPLOY_CONFIG' environment variable.

-## Deploy our test
+## 1.4.
+Deploy our test

-Let's make sure hx-deploy-tool can find our releases, run './hx-deploy-tool list-releases'
+Let's make sure hx-deploy-tool can find our releases, run `./hx-deploy-tool list-releases`
 You should see the release archives listed, in our case, we have 2:

 ```